tuva-health/docs/docs/data-marts/cms-hccs.md

 ## Variables

 The data mart includes logic that allows you to choose which payment year you want to use to calculate the risk scores.

 - `cms_hcc_payment_year` defaults to the current year
-- `snapshots_enabled` is an *optional* variable that can be enabled
+- `snapshots_enabled` is an *optional* variable that can be enabled to allow running the mart for multiple years

 To run the data mart, simply update the payment year in your dbt_project.yml file or use the `--vars` dbt command, if you want to change the payment year from the current year default.
 See examples below.

 dbt_project.yml: